palkan/logidze/README.md

 This also adds `has_logidze` line to your model, which adds methods for working with logs.

-You can provide `limit` option to `generate` to limit the size of the log (by default it's unlimited):
+You can provide the `limit` option to `generate` to limit the size of the log (by default it's unlimited):

 ```sh
 rails generate logidze:model Post --limit=10
 ```

-To backfill table data (i.e. create initial snapshots) add `backfill` option:
+To backfill table data (i.e., create initial snapshots) add `backfill` option:

 ```sh
 rails generate logidze:model Post --backfill